-III CI is regulation, the following terms have the rottowing meanings. a) Special circumstance Special circumstances are in any case the circumstances referred to in Article 7.51(2) of the WHW: disability or chronic illness, illness, pregnancy and childbirth, special family circumstances, study programme organised in such a way that completion was not feasible, students with top sport status (issued by the top sport coordinator) and b) Block membership of a participation body.
-A block consists of several course units and marks a period in the academic year ending with examinations. c) Canvas Collection of faculty web pages and information channels. d) Course Guide Document providing specific information relating to a course unit. e) Curriculum An overview of all course units and the corresponding EC for each study programme published in or pursuant to the TER. f) Partial assessment A partial exam assessing knowledge, understanding and skills in relation to part of a course unit, the assessment of which counts towards the final result for the course unit. g) EC European Credit.
-Credit expressed in the EC unit, where one EC equals 28 hours of study. h) Examination The collection of successfully passed examinations in the components belonging to a program, including any further examination to be conducted by the examination board as referred to in article 7.10 paragraph 2 of the WHW. i) Examination Board The examination board that has been established for the study programme pursuant to Article 7.12 et seq. of the WHW. j) Examination programme The course units whereby the end terms of the study programme are satisfied.
-This is 60 EC for the master's programme and 120 EC for the research master's. k) Examiner The person who, as a result of appointment by the examination board on the basis of Article 7.12c of the WHW, is authorised to administer assessments and determine the results in the relevant course unit. l) Certificate Document evidencing that the examination has been successfully completed in accordance with Article 7.11(2) of the WHW. m) Institutional Board Executive Board (CvB)
+1. In this regulation, the following terms have the following meanings:

+a) Academic year The period commencing on 1 September and ending on 31 August of the following year as referred to in Article 1.1(k) of the WHW. b) Assessment An assessment is an is a means of assessing the knowledge, understanding and skills of the examinee, as well as the results of that assessment, whether conducted orally, in writing or by other means.
+This includes digital examinations.
+An Examination may be split into one or more Partial examinations.
+An Examination is also understood to mean a practical exercise as referred to in art.
+7.13(2) of the WHW. c) Block A block consists of several course units. d) Canvas Collection of faculty web pages and information channels. e) CBE Board of Appeals for Examinations (College van Beroep voor de Examens). f) Certificate Document evidencing that the examination has been successfully completed in accordance with Article 7.11(2) of the WHW. g) Course Catalogue Website providing specific information relating to a course unit. h) Course overview The course overview is part of the TER.
+See Appendix 2. i) Course unit Part of the study programme as referred to in Article 7.3 of the WHW.
+Every course unit is subject to an assessment. j) Curriculum Overview An overview of all course units and the corresponding EC for each study programme published in or pursuant to the TER. k) EC European Credit.
+Credit expressed in the EC unit, where one EC equals 28 hours of study. l) Elective A course unit of your choice within your own faculty or study programme. m) Examination The collection of successfully passed examinations in the components belonging to a program, including any further examination to be conducted by the Examination Board as referred to in article 7.10 paragraph 2 WHW. n) Examination Board The Examination Board that has been established for the study programme pursuant to Article 7.12 et seq. of the WHW.
+0) Examination programme The course units whereby the end terms of the study programme are satisfied.
+For the bachelor's programme, this is 180 ECs. p) Examiner The person who, as a result of appointment by the Examination Board on the basis of Article 7.12c of the WHW, is authorised to administer assessments and determine the results in the relevant course unit.